slemrik/cuddly-guacamole/README.md

 # cuddly-guacamole
 ## WS 2017/18 Computational Sciences, FU Berlin

-This repository is a group project that aims to ... hmm?
-Simulate a system of charged particles, using the Poisson Equation, Ewald Summation, Particle mesh ewald, MCMC Metropolis and more??
+Python module that
+1) optimizes the system configuration of a system of charged Lennard-Jones particles
+2) simulates the time evolution of the system at a given temperature using the Metropolis MCMC algorithm with Coulomb and LJ potential.

 ### Group members include